takkun-mint/FallGuysTools/README.md

 <br><br><br>

   ## ChangeLog (English) <br>

+  ○ 4.99.60 <br>
+    ・ We have reworked all the programs that reflect the Tools configuration file from the database file to a new one. <br>
+    ・ Programs that were being needlessly duplicated were removed. <br>
+    ・ Fixed a program writing that could prevent the display from returning from the force close button when the "Creative Search Tool" is stopped. <br>
+    ・ The issue of border points not being updated at the end of a round in the point acquisition round has been corrected as the cause has finally been identified. <br>
+    ・ Fixed a problem in which updates that updated the default settings were reflected only at Tools startup. <br>
+    ・ Fixed a problem that caused the button to become unresponsive if it was already open when the button to open the settings screen was pressed, and changed the specifications so that the button will be redisplayed when the button is pressed. <br>
+    ・ Fixed a problem with the position display during a point-getting round, where a large number of negative values would be displayed when the scoreboard on the log file was updated after the round was completed. <br>
+    ・ Changed the specification to treat any kind of error when retrieving a ping as packet loss. <br>
+    ・ Fixed a problem in Squad rounds where a race-specific end reason text would appear when a round ended after going Overtime. <br>
+    ・ When a content update is applied after Tools is started, the update confirmation of the content update is stopped for a certain period of time in consideration of the delay in reflection on the GitHub side. <br>
+    ・ Fixed a worst-case problem where the variable governing the timeout period was not set for a program that exits until Tools finishes while downloading databases and configuration files. <br>
+    ・ When using the Creative API to retrieve course names and thumbnails, the specification to abort the process the moment a download error occurs has been changed to retry up to three times. <br>
+    ・ The specifications for stage names displayed when elapsed time is displayed in TextA have been changed so that they are changed according to the display area, rather than being limited by the number of characters. <br>
+    ・ In the Squad race round, when the number of teams elimination is 0, the number of possible solo-based clearers is now forced to be "1". <br>
+    ・ Added a reason for the end of round displayed at the end of a Squad race round. <br>
+    ・ Tools sound effects are now initialized once when reloading.
+(There is still a bug that prevents playback, so another fix will be made at a later date.) <br>
+    ・ The problem with the display of fame and its boost information displayed during the main menu, which in rare cases contained abnormal values, has been corrected again. <br>
+    ・ The Tools program was adjusted and overall adjustments were made to avoid internal errors as much as possible. <br>
+    ・ In the Creative Search tool, the values displayed when the time limit and clear percentage were not set were constants, and the problem of dynamic changes being reflected has been corrected. <br>
+    ・ Added the ability to play videos in the thumbnail display section of the creative. <br>
+    ・ In the Squad Survival round, when a player falls from the clear zone to the dropout zone, the warning mark will remain displayed until the squad score is updated. <br>
+    ・ In the Creative Search Tool, the text size adjustment program has been optimized. <br>
+    ・ The Creative Search tool has been improved so that the retrieved value can be selected and copied. <br>
+    ・ Added tabs in the Creative Search Tool to allow more information to be retrieved. <br>

   ○ 4.99.56 <br>
     ・ Fixed a problem in which the display of fame and its boost information displayed during the main menu rarely contained abnormal values, and if abnormal values were found, the values would not be displayed. <br>